Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/Setup.md

 1. Click `Create`.

 **To update Access policies for Verified ID:**
-1. For verified ID setup, you can follow [these](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant#create-a-key-vault) instruction for key permissions needed.
+1. For verified ID setup, you can follow [these](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant#create-a-key-vault) instructions for key permissions needed.

 **To add the sample application's permission:**
 1. In `Access policies`, click `Create`